Australia retain Ashes after crushing humiliated England

 'Clueless'

-Once again, their hopes rested with Root, who resumed on 12, and star all-rounder Stokes, still 51 runs behind.
+Once again, England's hopes had rested with Root, who resumed on 12, and star all-rounder Stokes.

-Stokes has failed to fire this series but flogged Starc for four to show intent, only for the New South Welshman to respond in devastating fashion two balls later with a fuller, tighter delivery that clattered into the stumps.
+Stokes has failed to fire but he flogged Starc for four to show intent, only for the New South Welshman to respond in devastating fashion two balls later with a fuller, tighter delivery that clattered into the stumps.

 Root took a nasty blow in the groin area off Cummins on 23 and eventually went for 28, caught by David Warner at slip off Boland.